When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 How Popular is the Name Gemma?

-The name Gemma is popular, currently ranking as the 191st most popular girl’s name in the United States (2).
+In the U.S., however, Gemma is considered a “sleeping beauty” that woke up late.
+It was virtually nonexistent on American charts until the 2000s.
+It currently ranks as the 191st most popular girl’s name in the United States (2).

 It saw a meteoric rise in 2009, skyrocketing to 564th after placing 887th the previous year.
-Since then, it has consistently climbed the charts, only falling a few spots in 2017 and 2020.
+Since then, it has consistently climbed the charts, transitioning from a rare exotic import to a well-loved modern staple.
+It is no longer obscure, yet it is far from overused, making it a “Goldilocks” name for many parents.

 How Do I Pronounce Gemma?